Avnerus/ma_thesis/thesis.md

 ### Class diagram

 The microcontroller platform controls the pneumatic components and sensors; it runs on the Teensy microcontroller and connected through the custom made PCB boards.
 The code is available on Github ^[https://github.com/Avnerus/softbot/tree/master/softcontrol/circuit] and free for use under the MIT license.
-An object oriented approach was chosen for the development of platform. [@Fig:arduino-classes] describes the classes developed, their functionalities and connections.
+An object-oriented approach was chosen for the development of the platform. [@Fig:arduino-classes] describes the classes developed, their functionalities, and connections.

 ![Microcontroller platform: class diagram](images/arduino-classes.jpg){#fig:arduino-classes width=100%}